Famzy077/Favourite-Plug/README.md

-# 🛍️ 💻📱 Favorite Plug
+# 🛍️ 💻📱 Favvorite plug

-**Favorite Plug** is a modern, responsive e-commerce platform focused on delivering tech gadgets and accessories to users with a clean and intuitive shopping experience.
+**Favvorite plug** is a modern, responsive e-commerce platform focused on delivering tech gadgets and accessories to users with a clean and intuitive shopping experience.

 🔗 **Live Demo**: [https://favourite-plug.vercel.app](https://favourite-plug.vercel.app)